 The Nordic countries have one of the best centralized Electronic Health Records (EHR) in Europe.
-At The Hyve we created an ETL procedure to transform Swedish inpatient, outpatient, drug, death and population registers into the OMOP1 Common Data Model.
-Multiple Nordic healthcare coding systems, including a Swedish version of ICD10, Swedish drug product codes and the NOMESCO2 coding system, have been translated to the OMOP standard vocabulary.
+At The Hyve we created an Extract Transform Load procedure to transform Swedish inpatient, outpatient, drug, death and population registers into the OMOP1 Common Data Model.
+This ETL procedure was executed remotely for an Atrial Fibrillation study with about 450k patients.
+Multiple Nordic healthcare coding systems, including a Swedish version of ICD10, Swedish drug product codes and the NOMESCO2 coding system, have been translated partly to the OMOP standard vocabulary.